Deltares/Koswat/docs/reference/koswat_cost_report.md

 By using the old and the reinforced profile's geometries, we can determine what we call zone `A` and zone `B`, `A + B = {profile's width from waterside crest point}`.

-- Zone `A` represents the length of the dike old profile's crest (highest surface).
+- Zone `A` represents the width of the dike old profile's crest (highest surface).
 - Zone `B` the distance between said crest and the end of the dike's reinforcement.

 |![Dike profile with zone A and B](./imgs/surroundings_zone_a_b.png)|